davetron5000/naildrivin5.com/_posts/2023-01-30-toolchain-for-building-programming-books.md

 * Parts, Chapters, Sections, Subsections are a given
 * Code examples need look good and highlight changes the reader is expected to make or pay attention to
 * Command line invocations should show their output when needed
-* Liberal screenshots to show the affect of visual aspects of the software being discussed
+* Liberal screenshots to show the effect of visual aspects of the software being discussed
 * Technical diagrams to explain difficult concepts
 * Footnotes for links and short asides
 * Sidebars for longer asides